DionneMaguire/dionnes_wines/README.md

 ![profile](/documentation/images/profile.png)

-The user can update their delivery information and it is saved to their profile or when they are ordered wine their is an option in the checkout process for them to save their delivery information and it is saved to their profile.
+The user can update their delivery information and it is saved to their profile or through the checkout process there is an option for them to save their delivery information and it is saved to their profile.

 ### Home page